SHADRACK8018/Code-challenge-2/Readme.md

 ~ Clear the list

 ## License
-This project is under MIT lucence.See the LICENSE file for more information
+This project is under MIT lucence.
+See the LICENSE file for more information

-### Author : Shadrack Kiplagat
+### Author: Shadrack Kiplagat